PhillipHoejbjerg/ClimateGraph/index.md

 | Severity -> Posts   | 0.28        |
 | Severity -> Opinion | 0.84        |

-The p-values however suggests that Severity neither Granger-causes number of posts or the opinion of the Redditors.
-As such, though the two are correlated, we can't prove that one is affecting the other.
+However, the p-values suggests that Severity neither Granger-causes number of posts or the opinion of the Redditors.
+As such, though the amount of posts and the severity is correlated, we can't prove that one is affecting the other.